dibya-roy-sundar/web-simon-game/README.md

 - 🎵 Sound effects and animations to provide feedback when the player presses a button or completes a round.

-## Getting Started 🛠️

-To get started with Web Simon Game, simply clone or download this repository to your local machine.
-You can then open the `index.html` file in your web browser to play the game.

 ## How to Play 🤔